Grace-aloo/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  When I tried to add a new I got no response, the console indicated that there was a server error of status 500

+  On the terminal for the rails server, it stated that there was a nameError in the create method in the ToyController.
+The className was written as Toys instead of Toy.

 - Update the number of likes for a toy

   - How I debugged:

+  On pressing the like button and going to the console, i found a SyntaxError stating, "Unexpected end of JSON input

+  The rails server terminal stated an unpermitted parameter: :id and showed a status of 204 with No Content.
+This indicates that the server was not returning any JSON data.
+The error was at the update method of the toys_controller.
+I fixed it by adding a render json to the method

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  On pressing the Donate button and going to console, i got a status 404 (not found) error

+  The rails server terminal stated ActionController::RoutingError (No route matches [DELETE]).
+  Thus I went to routes and updated it so that it would have a destroy action